simonbesnard1/gedidb/doc/index.rst

             Access User Guide

     .. grid-item-card::
-        :img-top: /_static/index-images/database.svg
+        :img-top: /_static/index-images/api_reference.svg
         :text-align: center

         **API Reference**
         ^^^

-        Ready to set up your own GEDI database?
-This guide walks you through configuring a GEDI database with [tile]DB.
-Basic knowledge of databases is recommended.
+        The reference guide contains a detailed description of the gediDB API.
+        The reference describes how the methods work and which parameters can be used.

         +++